 Scholarly, Creative & Professional Activities

-"Categorization and Spatial Analysis of Flooding Storms in New England and Atlantic Canada" Poster.
-92nd Annual American Meteorological Society (AMS) Meeting.
+"Categorization and Spatial Analysis of Flooding Storms in New England and Atlantic Canada" 92nd Annual American Meteorological Society (AMS) Meeting.
 New Orleans, LA; January 22-26, 2012.
-Oral.
+Poster.
 Association of American Geographers (AAG) Annual Meeting.
 New York, NY; February 24-28, 2012.
+Oral.

-"Synoptic Categorization and Data Analysis of Historical Flood-Inducing Storms in the Northeast" Poster.
-91st Annual American Meteorological Society (AMS) Meeting.
+"Synoptic Categorization and Data Analysis of Historical Flood-Inducing Storms in the Northeast" 91st Annual American Meteorological Society (AMS) Meeting.
 Seattle, WA; January 22-27, 2011.
-Oral.
+Poster.
 36th Annual Northeastern Storm Conference (NESC) Taunton, MA March 11-13, 2011.
 Oral.
 19th US-Canadian Great Lakes Operational Meteorology Workshop (GLOMW) Cornell University; Ithaca, NY; March 21-23, 2011.
+Oral.

 American Meteorological Society